MichaelYochpaz/iSubRip/README.md

 Usage: ```isubrip <iTunes movie URL> [iTunes movie URL...]```

 ## Configuration
-The script uses a [TOML](https://toml.io) config file for the settings.
+For settings configuration, a [TOML](https://toml.io) config file can be used.

-Config file locations:
+It allows configuring settings like download path, which lanaguages to download, and which file format to use (WebVTT / SRT).

+The file should be place in one of the following paths (according to OS):

 **Windows**: ```%AppData%/iSubRip/config.toml```
 **Linux**: ```$XDG_CONFIG_HOME/iSubRip/config.toml```
 **MacOS**: ```~/Library/Application Support/isubrip/config.toml```

-An example config file with documentation can be found [here](https://github.com/MichaelYochpaz/iSubRip/blob/main/config.toml)
+An example config file with all the available options can be found [here](https://github.com/MichaelYochpaz/iSubRip/blob/main/config.toml)

 ### Notes
 * All settings are optional.
-Any settings not specified in the config will result in using the default value (set in the default.toml file).
+Not specifying a setting will result in using the default value (set in the `default.toml` file).

-* If you are running the script on a Linux machine and XDG_CONFIG_HOME is not set in your environment,
-  the value will default to ~/.config.
+* If running on a Linux machine and XDG_CONFIG_HOME is not set, it's value will default to `~/.config`.